 Additionally, a stock might be overtly shorted by other traders that might cause a paucity of the stocks available with a broker.
 In that case, the borrowing costs might be steeper.
 Also, even after borrowing, there is no certainty that a trader will find buyers and sellers in the subsequent stages.

-When a trader predicts wrongly about the declination of share prices, they stand to lose infinitely.
+When a trader predicts wrongly about the decline of share prices, they stand to lose infinitely.
 The term "infinite risk" particularly applies to short selling where the modus operandi is "sell high and buy low".

 In the conventional trading approach, a trader purchases shares at a specific price and expects it to rise in the future when she can sell it to earn profits.
 In that case, even if the share prices fall a trader only stands to lose to the extent of her investment, thus limited risk.
 In case of short selling stocks, if contrary to prediction share prices surge, it can skyrocket infinitely, thus exposing a trader to unlimited risk.